 Different NetOps tools are designed to help automate network workflows including network implementations and network operations.
 DevOps teams can make use of these tools to perform configuration changes and update the devices automatically, such as Alarm & Alert detection services and monitoring to avoid overdue estimated network device licensing, renewals, upgrades, and incident management services.
 Thus, the application of DevOps tools to Networking has brought agility, availability, and automation in networks.

 89%, who had introduced NetOps, said that it had made their organization’s network more reliable.

-In a survey conducted by Enterprise Management Associates where 366 IT professionals participated, 83% of organizations said they saw increased collaboration between their network and security teams.
-The security’s team need to analyze network data has fuelled this collaboration.
+In a survey conducted by Enterprise Management Associates, where 366 IT professionals participated, 83% of organizations said they saw increased collaboration between their network and security teams.
+The security team needs to analyze network data has fuelled this collaboration.
 The data-sharing and optimizing incident response times between the Network and Security teams has led to a new thought process NetSecOps.
 But that is a blog for another day!

 NetOps is a proactive, data-driven approach to Networking that helps modernize networks and increase their resilience.
 It is more than the integration of new solutions.
 It entails a mindset shift both top-down and bottom-up of the professionals that work within it.
 By transitioning into the NetOps culture, enterprises and engineers will ensure effective integration of NetOps with other key teams, such as DevOps and SecOps, and enable a smoother digital transformation journey.